ajaykakumanu/ajay-devops-journey/Work-Experience.md

 - Modernized ,Automated **legacy build processes**(Java with Make files), transitioning from Make to Maven, streamlining the builds.
   - Improved scalability/maintainability of codebase and easier debugging.
   - Handle native C components dll/.so files,
-  - Make it to CI/CD friendly builds.
+  - Make them to CI/CD friendly builds.
 - Contributed to Developing/fixing issues in Load Balancing, Service discovery and Directory services.
 - Installed and configured the Linux servers with build specifications using Configuration Management tools.
 - Designed and Developed Automation Regression Test Framework using JUNIT( Performance Optimization ).